 So we, along with hundreds, maybe thousands, of other indie musicians, are making a new game plan.
 We’re figuring out what it looks like to be non-touring musicians.

 What this means, for sure, is that virtual connection will become more important.
-Some form of streaming, videos, and digital marketing will, for a while, fill the void left by touring.
+Some form of streaming, videos, and digital marketing, like the one mentioned on this Web20 ranker experience, will, for a while, fill the void left by touring.
 In-person connection, for the time being, will be jettisoned.
 And this is weird.
 Because there’s so much in music that is lost in translation when digitized.
 Musicians who rely on a live show will have to restructure.
 It’s a sea change.
 In some ways it’s a crushing blow.
 And, at the same time, it may be an opportunity for innovation and a new kind of growth.

 What am I doing to adapt?
 I’m recording from my home studio.
 I’m continuing to write.
 I’m using social media more.
 I’m thinking about visual elements for my upcoming releases.
 I’m trying to put more of myself on the internet so that people can get a more complete picture of who I am and what my music is, since I can’t see people in person.
 And I’m reassessing live-streaming.
 I’ve discovered that over saturation is real and less is more right now.
 Partnered live-streams with venues or companies that have a built in audience are more effective and efficient for me than ones that I host from my living room or basement.
 I’m thinking about ways to do virtual shows where people can buy tickets for a personalized and special kind of experience that approximates a live show.